TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Subscription

-A set of allowances assigned to an organisation (made up of plan+addons+settings).
+A set of allowances assigned to an Organisation (made up of plan+addons+settings).

 ### Plan